johndarrel/hide-my-wp/readme.txt

 <strong>Ready To Protect Your Website From Hackers With The Most USER-FRIENDLY WordPress Security Plugin?</strong>

-== Upgrade Notice ==
-= 5.0.10 =
-This version brings new security features and firewalls against script injection and SQL injection.

 == Installation ==
 Manually install the Hide My WP Ghost Lite plugin: